-The required extension prepayments must equal 90 percent of the current year's tax liability (or the \$100 minimum tax, whichever is greater) or 100 percent of the previous year's tax liability.
+Extension prepayments must equal 90 percent of the current year's tax liability (or the \$100 minimum tax, whichever is greater) or 100 percent of the previous year's tax liability.
 The tax used to compute the 90 percent amount includes the interest on installment sales and the recapture of low-income housing credit on the return.

-Corporations must make estimated prepayments using form TC-559, Corporation/Partnership Payment Coupon.
+Use form TC-559, Corporation/Partnership Payment Coupon to make the estimated prepayments.